-Shift to park, disengage the PTO, lower the machine to the ground, relieve hydraulic pressure, stop the engine, and remove the ignition key.
+- Shift to park, disengage the PTO, lower the machine to the ground, relieve hydraulic pressure, stop the engine, and remove the ignition key. - 2.
+Raise the tractor PTO shield. - 3.
+Lubricate splines on tractor PTO output shaft. - 4.
+Pull back on the PTO collar until it latches.

-- 2. Raise the tractor PTO shield. - 3.
-Pull back on the PTO collar until it latches. - 4.
-Align the splines between the harvester driveline and the tractor PTO shaft.
-Push the driveline onto the shaft until the collar snaps forward on the yoke. - 5.
-To ensure the PTO is secure, pull back on the shield.
-Do not pull on the collar as this will release the latch. - 6.
+- 6. To ensure the PTO is secure, pull back on the shield.
+Do not pull on the collar, as this will release the latch. - 7.
 Lower the tractor PTO shield.